greatscottgadgets/ubertooth/host/doc/ubertooth-debug.md

     ubertooth-debug -r 19

-Registers can also be specified in hexadecimal, the following will also read the MANOR register:
+Registers can also be specified by name, the following will also read the MANOR register:

-    ubertooth-debug -r 0x13
+    ubertooth-debug -r %manor

 Read a range of registers: